West Nova Scotia Regiment

 The West Nova Scotia Regiment is a line infantry regiment of the Canadian Army, part of the Primary Reserve, and is part of the 5th Canadian Division's 36 Canadian Brigade Group.
 The regiment recruits volunteers from the South-Western part of the province of Nova Scotia and has its headquarters at LFAATC Aldershot, near the community of Aldershot, Nova Scotia.
+In the Second World War, the regiment mobilized a battalion that fought in Sicily, mainland Italy and northwestern Europe.